webignition/bas-spec/docs/tutorial-terminology.rst

 Parameterised Test
 ------------------

-A regular test combined that being tested with the data with which it is tested.
+A regular test combines that being tested with the data with which it is tested.
 Do so often enough and you notice that you're repeating yourself for common test needs such as "visit this page and verify that the title is correct".

 A parameterised plain English test may read as "visit ``url`` and verify that the title is